 Your ability to be a good hockey player is almost entirely about your skills on the ice and your teams’ strategy and tactics.
 But, your ability to effectively use these skills and execute them explosively and powerfully throughout the full duration of the game is entirely dependent on your strength and conditioning.

-One is not without the other, they are extensions of one another and how well you are able to bridge this gap is how intelligently you train.
+One is not without the other, they are extensions of one another and how well you are able to bridge this gap is dependent upon how intelligently you train.

 If you want access to our off-season training programs visit this page: http://www.HockeyTraining.com/Programs/ where you will find our full training program, conditioning program, and hockey speed ebook.